 Try to sponge him down with a cool wet towel or soak him in a tub of cool water and keep a fan on him.

-In extreme cases – where your dog’s gums are grayish, his tongue is blue, or he is unconscious – call your veterinarian.
+In extreme cases – where your dog’s gums are greyish, his tongue is blue, or he is unconscious – CALL YOUR VETERINARIAN.
 Severe heatstroke is an emergency, and you may need to make a quick trip to the vet or emergency clinic.